 Moving forward the expectation that if you’re not ready to put in 24/7 work hours, you may not be worth it.
 With the stay home orders, you may not be able to leave your job since it’s always available.

-Burnout has historically been a widely accepted disorder that has been getting more attention since the pandemic.
+As per Shakti Therapy & Healing Services, a holistic group practice in Los Angeles, CA, burnout has historically been a widely accepted disorder that has been getting more attention since the pandemic.
 Since burnout happens over time, many people do not notice the symptoms.

 Key Signs of Burnout: